-The ball-and-socket joint can also suffer from various factors such as hip labral tear, tendinitis, arthritis, Bursitis, hip fractures, osteonecrosis, tendon strain, and cancers.
+The ball-and-socket joint can also suffer from various factors such as hip labral tear, tendonitis, arthritis, Bursitis, hip fractures, osteonecrosis, tendon strain, and cancers.

 Also, pain from other body regions such as the back, knee, and groin can spread to the hip.